-The Forest Preserve District of Will County is proud to be partnering with the Will County Humane Society to showcase the dogs that frequent the District's dog parks, while also raising awareness — and funds — for an organization that does so much to help find new homes for hundreds of dogs each year.
+The Forest Preserve District of Will County is proud to have partnered with the Will County Humane Society to showcase the dogs that frequent the District's dog parks, while also raising awareness — and funds — for an organization that does so much to help find new homes for hundreds of dogs each year.

 Payton was a sickly "mess" when he came to the Will County Humane Society, but a retired nurse adopted him and did what she knew she could do.
 She nursed him back to health.

 Wilson has been a survivor since his days as a puppy, first overcoming regular seizures and then surviving a tornado that seriously damaged his home.